NiloofarShahbaz/knight-tour-neural-network/README.md

 As Dmitry Brant mentions in his [blog](https://dmitrybrant.com/knights-tour).
 > The set of degree-2 subgraphs naturally includes Hamiltonian circuits (re-entrant Knight’s Tours).
 However, there are many other solutions that would satisfy the network that are not knight’s tours.
 For example, the network could discover two or more small independent curcuits within the knight’s graph.

-In this implementation the `all vertices have even degree` output indicates that a solution has been found but it may not be a knight's tour.
+In this implementation the `all vertices have degree=2` output indicates that a solution has been found but it may not be a knight's tour.
 In that case it should reinitialize all states and outputs to find another solution.